A contemporary barn conversion with a wood burning stove on a working farm close to the Jurassic Coast

-A beautifully restored barn conversion with exposed beams set on a semi-working arable farm situated in the Otter Valley.
+Harvest Moon is a beautifully restored barn conversion with exposed beams set on a semi-working arable farm in the Otter Valley.
 Best suited to families or groups of friends looking to explore the stunning landscapes and coastline of East Devon.

 Originally a 400-year-old threshing barn, the property has been thoughtfully renovated and elegantly furnished throughout.
 The open-plan living space is bright and airy thanks to French doors opening out on to the garden, while underfloor heating and a wood burning stove keeps things warms on cooler days.
 The spacious kitchen is well-equipped including a range cooker and American-style fridge freezer, and the family bathroom has a free-standing bath.